Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You must submit an application for a Zoning Verification Letter to determine whether the potential business location meets ordinance requirements, including required separation from sensitive uses.

-To download an application for a Zoning Verification Letter, click
+To download an application for a Zoning Verification Letter, click here.

-To download a map showing potentially eligible cannabis facilities, click
+To download a map showing potentially eligible cannabis facilities, click here.
+Please note that determination of eligibility can only be obtained through a Zoning Verification Letter.

 The Live Scan process involves submitting fingerprints to the DOJ, which will review for criminal offender record information (CORI).
 CORI reports will be provided to the City of Watsonville for the sole purpose of determining eligibility for operating a cannabis facility.
 Those who do not meet criminal history eligibility requirements will be disqualified.